PDC-support/hpc-intro-retired/_episodes/01-linux.md

 As *nano* is the simplest one, we will use this one in this tutorial.

-> ## Type-along-exercise: getting started with nano
+> ## Type-along exercise: getting started with nano
 >
 > - Type ``nano``.
 Then write some text.
 > - Try to find out how to save the file.